WPP-Public/akqa-nz-beam/README.md

 # Beam

 Beam is a command line utility for deploying websites to servers.
-Its basic function is the synchronization of files between a version control system and a server.
-It can also be configured to run shell commands to further automate the deployment process.
-Beam works best using `rsync` over `ssh`, though it also has support for intelligent deployment through SFTP and FTP.
+It allows you to sync files between a version control system and a remote host, and run shell commands at fixed stages to further automate the deployment process.
+Beam works best (and by default) using `rsync` over `ssh`, though it also has support for intelligent deployment through SFTP and FTP.

 ## Installation